-- Our narrative home inspection report will cover the condition of the home’s heating system; central air conditioning system (temperature permitting); interior plumbing and electrical systems; the roof, attic and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, structural components and site conditions.
+- My home inspection report will cover the condition of the home’s heating system; central air conditioning system (temperature permitting); interior plumbing and electrical systems; the roof, attic and visible insulation; walls, ceilings, floors, windows/doors; the foundation, basement, structural components, and site conditions.

 - Your home inspection report will advise you about conditions present at the time of the inspection related to major unsatisfactory items, minor issues needing to be addressed, maintenance items, and general information.